neumann-d/typescript-graphql-backend-example/README.md

 $ npm install
 ```

-Run in develop mode, using `ts-node` to restart server on `.ts` file changes automatically:
+Run in develop mode, using `ts-node-dev` to restart server on `.ts` file changes automatically:
 ```
 $ npm run dev
 ```